 I installed a jailbreak program called Whited00r on the iPod Touch the next day to give it some of the iOS 6 features and to gain access to the AppTimeMachine.
-Now, not only can we play music with it, we can also browse the Internet (albeit very slowly) on WiFi, check and update Twitter and Facebook, and even play some games!
-I’d say it was a $50 well spent.
+Now, not only can we play music with it, we can also browse the Internet (albeit very slowly) on WiFi, check and update Twitter and Facebook, and even play some games (although I still prefer computer games since I can get elo boosting to help me out) I’d say it was a $50 well spent.
 I even learned a thing or two about jailbreaking mobile devices in the process.
 The learning curve was rather steep, but it was fun nonetheless.
 I love learning new things.

 I joined the Reddit’s Plushy Exchange recently and my giftee wanted some soft and squeaky toys for their dog.
 I instantly thought of making toys that look like food, so I crocheted the stuff pictured above: an apple, a cupcake, and an ice cream cone.
 Aren’t they cute? ;-) They even squeak when squeezed!
 It was my first time crocheting toys that look like food.
 I’d just never had the excuse to make them before.
 I hope the dog will like them.